BLOG 1: COVE PARK SPRING RESIDENCY 2019

 Preparation for the residency and initial ideas:

-Our work-in-progress, CON-TACT (working title) will explore the different layers of our skin (epidermis, dermis and subcutaneous layer) as a mediator between our bodies / minds and the world around us.
+CONTACT will explore the different layers of our skin (epidermis, dermis and subcutaneous layer) as a mediator between our bodies / minds and the world around us.

 With Andy and I living at opposite ends of the UK, the early stages of planning for the final part of the triptych involved some playful exercises in experimentation.
 These included physically posting each other ideas, tasks (including Brian Eno’s Oblique Strategies Cards), and things we’d made, giving the other a tight turn-around to post back a response, thus creating a discursive chain of materials.
 This allowed me to step away from my usual tools of production (manuscript, instruments and computer software), and to turn to some PVA glue and badly framed images captured on my phone; lo-fi recordings of my voice / body responding to Andy’s illustrations; and scrawls of instructions and tasks for Andy to action.
 There were certainly tangible benefits to this kind of sharing in that it facilitated a spontaneous creative space where I wasn’t necessarily worried about how the processual steps were directly connected to the finished product, which can often be a source of productivity-anxiety when I’m starting out with a new project.
 Nuggets of these experiments really helped to distil some of the conceptual ideas that I’d go on to research and work with on the residency, and largely informed some of the exploratory practices I utilised during my time at Cove Park.